msupply-foundation/msupply_docs/content/docs/programs/r-and-r-forms.md

 When you are ready to finalise the R&R form, click the `Finalise` button at the bottom right of the screen.
 At this point:

 - The R&R form will no longer be editable
-- An Internal Order will be created and sent to the selected supplier
+- An Internal Order will be created and sent to the selected supplier.
+The values entered against each item in the R&R form are used to populate the Internal Order, so check the `Requested` value before confirming!

 You can also click the `Close` button at any time to return to the list view.